2023 Best Value Economics Bachelor's Degree Schools in Connecticut

 Top 10 Best Economics Bachelor's Degree Schools

-Our 2023 rankings named Eastern Connecticut State University the best value school in Connecticut for economics students working on their bachelor’s degree.
+Our analysis found Eastern Connecticut State University to be the best value school for economics students who want to pursue a bachelor’s degree in Connecticut.
 Located in the town of Willimantic, ECSU is a public college with a small student population.

 ECSU undergraduate students pay an average of $12,304 in in-state tuition and fees each year.